sfwlily/laughing-octo-avenger/README.md

 Teaching repo for StonyBrook SWC.

-for details, see this web page:
+for details, see this web page. or not. i don't care.:
 [repo](http://guyrt.github.io/2014-07-08-stonybrook/)

 #The tales of Psychic-Octo-Bear